tombelieber/FreeDocGPT/README.md

 - A friendly app: drop files, press “Index”, then ask questions in plain language.
 - Sensible defaults baked in; you don’t need to know how it works inside.

-In short: 2025 models make trustworthy, private document help possible at home.
+In short: Modern local models make trustworthy, private document help possible at home.
 FreeDocBuddy puts it one click away.

 ## 👋 For Everyone (No Tech Needed)